ilagunap/fpchecker-doc/_posts/2021-07-05-subnormal-numbers.md

 Subnormal numbers (previously known as denormal numbers) fill the underflow gap in floating-point arithmetic.
 Traditionally, an underflow computation is said to occur when the exact result of the calculation is nonzero but is smaller than the smallest normalized floating-point number.
 Subnormal numbers represent the result of computations that produce very small numbers but are not too small to become zero.

-While subnormal numbers are generated frequently in numerical software (e.g., scientific applications), combining such numbers with specific compiler optimizations can produce unexpected results.
+While subnormal numbers are generated frequently in numerical software, combining such numbers with specific compiler optimizations can produce unexpected results.

 ## Simple Example
 Let’s examine an simple example where combining subnormal numbers and compiler optimizations produce inconsistencies.